New regulations for whitebait fishing

 PAGE ORIGINALLY PUBLISHED: 1 SEPTEMBER 2021

-Whitebait plays an important part of our ecosystem as well as our culture, as a national delicacy.
+Whitebait plays an important role in our ecosystem and in our culture, as a national delicacy.
 It is also an important traditional source of kai for Māori.
-Protect the environment and follow the rules this whitebaiting season.

 Whitebait are the juveniles of six species of fish.
 Four of the six New Zealand whitebait species are classified as at risk or threatened

-Whitebait fishing regulations have been revised this season to improve sustainability of the species.
+Whitebait fishing regulations were revised in 2021 to improve the sustainability of the species.

-The whitebait fishing season now runs from 1 September to 30 October inclusive nationwide (except for the Chatham Islands).
-In the Chatham Island the season runs from 1 December to the last day of February inclusive.
+The whitebait fishing season runs from 1 September to 30 October inclusive nationwide (except for the Chatham Islands).
+On the Chatham Islands, the season runs from 1 December to the last day of February inclusive.

 Protecting waterways